braze-inc/braze-docs/_docs/_home/getting_started/recommended_software.md

 ## Software

 {% alert note %}
-As of writing, all recommend software is free of cost.
+As of writing, all recommended software is free of cost.
 If you find that a product is no longer free, [please let us know]().
 {% endalert %}

 <style>